Ritocoin (RITO) Price Hits $0.0000 on Top Exchanges

-Ritocoin (RITO) traded up 10.6% against the US dollar during the one day period ending at 19:00 PM Eastern on September 9th.
-One Ritocoin coin can now be purchased for approximately $0.0000 or 0.00000000 BTC on popular exchanges.
-In the last week, Ritocoin has traded up 7% against the US dollar.
-Ritocoin has a market cap of $72,875.07 and $9.00 worth of Ritocoin was traded on exchanges in the last day.
+Ritocoin (RITO) traded up 2.5% against the US dollar during the 24 hour period ending at 13:00 PM Eastern on September 12th.
+During the last week, Ritocoin has traded up 11.9% against the US dollar.
+Ritocoin has a total market cap of $75,866.52 and $1.00 worth of Ritocoin was traded on exchanges in the last 24 hours.
+One Ritocoin coin can currently be purchased for $0.0000 or 0.00000000 BTC on popular exchanges.

 - The Web3 Project (WEB3) traded 213.7% higher against the dollar and now trades at $517.71 or 0.02213862 BTC.